BPLIM/Tools/ados/General/panelstat/README.md

 ## User guide

 The file `panelstat_UG.html` contains a small user guide.
 This file was written using the Stata markdown due to German Rodriguez and compiled with [`markstat`](https://data.princeton.edu/stata/markdown).
 The source file is `panelstat_UG.stmd`.
-After installing the `markstat` ado file type
+After installing the `markstat` ado file type:
 ```
 markstat using panelstat_UG.stmd
 ```